marcodondo97/App-imageEffects/README.md

 Web app to customize photos and insert filters

 <h2> Introduction </h2>
-This is a simple web application that allows you to apply graphic filters to photographs, subsequently you can download the modified image.
+This is a simple progressive web application that allows you to apply graphic filters to photographs, subsequently you can download the modified image.

 <h2> Description</h2>